toknapp/google4s/gstorage/README.md

 ## Contact

-By questions, comments or suggestions feel free to get in touch by creating an PR, issue or telepathically.
+By questions, comments or suggestions feel free to get in touch by creating a PR, issue or telepathically.

 ### Cavecats [sic](https://www.youtube.com/watch?v=a0SuhNn8S60)